starknet-edu/starknetbook/src/ch02-05-testnet-deployment.md

 This chapter guides developers through the process of compiling, deploying, and interacting with a Starknet smart contract written in Cairo on the testnet.
 Earlier, the focus was on deploying contracts using a local node, Katana.
 This time, the deployment and interaction target the Starknet testnet.

 Ensure the following commands run successfully on your system.
-If not, see the 'Basic Installation' section:
+If not, see the [Basic Installation](ch02-01-basic-installation.md) section:

 ```bash
     scarb --version  # For Cairo code compilation